AxisCommunications/docker-acap/README.md

 [Using TLS to secure the Docker ACAP application](#using-tls-to-secure-the-docker-acap-application) for more information.
-Below is an example of how to remotely run a docker command on an Axis device running the Docker ACAP in unsecured mode:
+Below is an example of how to remotely run a docker command on an Axis device running the Docker ACAP application in unsecured mode:

 ```sh
 DOCKER_INSECURE_PORT=2375